jorgebucaran/fisher/man/man7/fisher-faq.md

 fisher install omf/plugin-{rbenv,tab} omf/theme-scorphish
 ```

 You can use the same mechanism to install any valid plugin from any given URL.
-See also `Compatibility` in `fisher(7)`.
+See also `Compatibility` in `fisher help tour`.

 ### What does Fisherman do exactly every time I create a new shell session?